 It's not even technically fall yet, but Amazon is already in the Christmas spirit.
 The online retailer announced that they will be shipping live trees this holiday season—and that they will be up to seven feet tall.

-The trees (along with garlands, wreaths, and other holiday plants) will go on sale in November, says Amazon, and they will be available for preorder so that customers can choose a delivery date.
+The trees (along with garlands, wreaths, and other holiday plants) will go on sale at the end of November and are now available for pre-order.
 Some will be Prime eligible, and will ship within 10 days of being cut.
-AP notes that a seven-foot Fraser fir will retail for $115.
+AP previously noted that a seven-foot Fraser fir will retail for $115.
+Right now, you can order trees that are retailing between $34.99 and $115.
+There are tiny trees under 4', while other trees are as big as 7'5".
+Amazon has Fraser Firs, Balsalm Firs, and Black Hills Spruce available for purchase.

 2017's Christmas tree shortage is set to continue through this holiday season—and possibly for another decade—since fewer trees were planted during the height of the recession.
 If that's the case, preordering could be a good idea, since buying early is one of the tips we shared last year.